TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 21/Exodus 21.9.md

 ---

-And if he espouse her unto his son, he shall deal with her after the manner of daughters.
+If he marries her to his son, he shall deal with her as a daughter.